chauff/cse1500-web-transcripts/index.md

 Web technology course information <!-- omit in toc -->
 ==

-CSE1500 is the [Web and Database Technology course](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=51307), that first-year Bachelor students of the Bachelor Computer Science and Engineering take at [TU Delft](https://www.tudelft.nl/).
+CSE1500 is the [Web and Database Technology course](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=51307), that first-year students of the Bachelor Computer Science and Engineering take at [TU Delft](https://www.tudelft.nl/).

 This website contains **all materials of the web technology part** of the course.
-It has been updated for the 2020/21 course edition.
 We opted to not distribute the materials via Brightspace due to the many code examples that are much more easily maintained and updated on GitHub.
 With a modern browser, you can use highlighting and note-taking in the browser.
-All data is stored in the browser's localStorage: i.e., no data leaves your machine.
-Be aware though that all data is deleted when you clear your browser's history/cookies/storage!
+All data is stored in your browser's localStorage: this means that **no data (highlights/notes) leaves your machine**.
+Be aware though that all this data is deleted when you clear your browser's history/cookies/storage!

-We cover the following languages: HTTP, HTML, JavaScript (on the client and server).
-Our "web stack" or web application stack, i.e. the software setup we use to implement web applications, is minimalistic: it consists of [Node.js](https://nodejs.org/en/), [express](http://expressjs.com/), [axios](https://github.com/axios/axios) and [ws](https://github.com/websockets/ws).
+We cover the following languages: HTTP, HTML, CSS as well as JavaScript on the client- and server-side.
+Our *web stack* or web application stack, i.e. the software setup we use to implement web applications, is rather minimalistic: it consists of [Node.js](https://nodejs.org/en/), [express](http://expressjs.com/), [axios](https://github.com/axios/axios) and [ws](https://github.com/websockets/ws).

-In the five weeks of the web technology lectures we can only cover the web programming fundamentals (and thus the minimal stack).
+In the five weeks of the web technology lectures we can only cover the web programming fundamentals (and thus chose a small application stack).
 If you want to get an overview of the set of languages, technologies and frameworks a frontend or backend web engineer should be familiar with, take a look at the [web developer roadmap - 2020](https://github.com/kamranahmedse/developer-roadmap).

 ## Table of contents <!-- omit in toc -->
 - [Web technology instructor](#web-technology-instructor)